tomthomas/ai-agent-remittance-risk-banking/README.md

 - AutoML resulted with 0.62 AUC
 - Trained PyTorch model with SMOTE (AUC ~0.79), interactive training via tqdm, and MLflow experiment tracking with model signature.
 - Model versioned with DVC and stored in Supabase
+- Deployed FastAPI endpoint (`/predict`) with PyTorch (AUC ~0.79) and DistilBERT for agentic risk assessment, fetching model from Supabase via DVC.

 ## Setup Instructions
 1. Clone the repo: